yuki-kimoto/gitprep/README.md

 and do "git pull"

 If you get a rainbow unicorn t-rex error after upgrading, you might be missing a new CPAN dependency.
-Rerun the /setup/setup.php or install the missing dependencies by hand.
+Rerun the /setup/setup.php on brower or rerun setup.sh on command line.

-### I can't push large repository by http protocal
+### I can't push large repository by http protocol

 Maybe http.postBuffer value of git config is small.
 Input the following command to increase this size.